TL;DR

 1. One headline: net P&L impact and the single most important explanation.

-2. One bullet per material line: variance, root cause in plain English, whether it is structural or one-time, and whether to expect recurrence.
+2. One bullet per material line: variance, root cause in plain English, structural vs one-time, and whether to expect recurrence.

 200 words.
-No raw percentages a non-finance reader cannot see.
+No raw percentages a non-finance reader cannot interpret.

 - Revenue +$400K favorable: enterprise renewal closed two weeks early.
 One-time — do not assume in Q4.

 - Sales OpEx +$300K unfavorable: two open reqs filled mid-month.
-Structural going forward — full quarter run rate in Q4.
+Structural going forward — full quarter run-rate hits in Q4.

 - Marketing OpEx -$300K favorable: Q3 campaign pushed to Q4.
 One-time — full spend lands in Q4.